rzeldent/esp32-smartdisplay/README.md

   pinmode(LED_PIN_B, OUTPUT);
 ```

 The LEDs are connected between the GPIO pin and the 3.3V.
-So the LED will light up if the GPIO is set to LOW.
+So the LED will light up if the GPIO is set to LOW (inverted).
 For example: set the RGB led to red is done by the following code:

 ```c++